tubajack/TravelToChina/README.md

 ## Information contained in the travel guide

 Right now, the travel guide is going to give prospective travelers some basic information about China.
 Anyone who reads this guide will learn different aspects including a basic history of the country, culture, economy, technological advancements made, political structure of the country, geography.
 In a later version, I will include information about planning a vacation to China.

+## Technologies used in the travel guide

+Front-end: React.JS, CSS, HTML
+Backend: Express.JS
+Database: Will be using sequelize for the database.